 Persons who are citizens of any Pacific Island or Asian district, Commonwealth, Territory, or Insular Jurisdiction, State, or Nation which does not provide public institutions of higher learning are eligible to pay 150% of the resident tuition rate.
 These currently include the following:

 - American Samoa Republic of Belau

 - Commonwealth of the Northern Marianas Republic of the Marshall Islands

 - Cook Islands Solomon Islands

 - Federated States of Micronesia

-A student or prospective student who provides incorrect information on any form or document intended for use in determination of residency status for tuition purposes will be subject to the requirements and/or disciplinary measures in the rules and regulations governing residency status.
+Misrepresentation: A student or prospective student who intentionally or willfully misrepresents any fact on any form or document intended for use in determination of residency status for tuition purposes will be subject to the regular disciplinary measures of the University of Hawaiʻi.

 Appeal Process: Residency decisions may be appealed by submission of The Residency Classification form and any supporting documentation by the deadline.
 Students desiring to initiate a residency appeal should contact the Residency Officer (HonCC Registrar) for more information on the appeal process, applicable tuition payments, and deadlines.
 Appeals are heard by the Residency Appeal Board.